Skip to footer content

 $vbLabelText $csharpLabel

 This example shows proper file handling with an exists check and resource disposal.
-The instance of PdfDocument provides immediate access to the page count without parsing the entire file.
+The PdfDocument instance provides immediate access to the page count without parsing the entire file.
 The library doesn't require complex xref or trailer parsing - it handles these PDF internals automatically.
-When a file is not found, the PdfDocument object would be effectively null before the check.
+When a file isn't found, the code avoids null reference exceptions with proper checking.

 IronPDF can also handle PDF files directly from web URLs.
 This feature is particularly useful when working with remote documents stored on cloud platforms or content delivery networks.
 Learn more about URL to PDF conversion: